Global Grant Application - GG2688284

 For each Rotary member who serves on the grant committee, list all relationships that the member has with any scholarship recipients, cooperating organizations, project vendors, or other individuals or organizations that will benefit from the grant.

-C.W. - My wife is a global grant payment coordinator for Rotary International.
-No conflict of interest anticipated; her team lead is aware of my involvement, and she will not be assigned any responsibility for any part of this grant.
+No conflict of interest is anticipated; her team lead is aware of my involvement, and is ensuring that she has no involvement in any part of this grant.

 Next, list all relationships that district officers and other members of the sponsor clubs or districts (other than the members of the grant committee) have with any award recipients, cooperating organizations, project vendors, or other individuals or organizations that would benefit from the grant.